Kamran Kiani

 strictly limits the height to the viewport size, potentially causing overflow issues if the content is larger than the viewport.
 On the other hand,min-height: 100vh

-- Never limit your width and height in a container or element or tag that contains text inside.
+and there is no need for it.
+You did the same mistake for card.
+Never limit your width and height in a container or element or tag that contains text inside.
 When you limit the width and height of elements containing text, you risk the text being cut off, overflowing, or becoming unreadable, especially on smaller screens or when the text dynamically changes.
 It's generally better to allow the container to adjust its size based on its content or set a flexible size that can adapt to different screen sizes and text lengths.
-You only need
+You only needmax-width

 - Your